corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/operations/deployment/corda-configuration-fields.md

 ## `extraNetworkMapKeys`

 An optional list of private network map UUIDs.
 Your node will fetch the public network and private network maps based on these keys.
-Private network UUID should be provided by network operator and lets you see nodes not visible on public network.
+A private network UUID should be provided by network operator and lets you see nodes that are not visible on the public network.

 **Important: This is a temporary feature for onboarding network participants that limits their visibility for privacy reasons.**